-CIS 289 Project Leadership and Design Tools Level II Prerequisites: CIS 288 minimum grade of "C" or equivalent industry experience 45 lecture, O lab, O clinical, O other, 45 total contact hours
+CIS 289 Project Leadership and Design Tools

+Level II Prerequisites: CIS 288 minimum grade "C" or equivalent industryexperience

 This course will combine technical, communications and project leadership topics to provide a comprehensive exposure to overall project management.
 It will prepare the experienced programmer, analyst and business analyst for a project leadership role.
 Prerequisites will be checked on the first day of class.